CTURobotics/robotics_labs/README.md

 It is a template code that you need to complete to make it usable.
 Our homework will guide you to complete it successfully.

-There are two types of homework: (i) mandatory, which you need to finish to pass the course at CTU, and (ii) voluntary, for which you can get bonus points but which are not required to pass the course.
+There are two types of homework: (i) mandatory, which you need to finish to pass the course at CTU, and (ii) optional, for which you can get bonus points but which are not required to pass the course.
 We use unit tests to verify that your implementation is correct.
 For example, to test the first homework locally you can run: